greetgo/greetgo.depinject/doc_eng/spec.md

 }
 ```

 With one method: `replaceBean`.
 This method is called to replace beans.
-The first argument to this method is the original bean, and the second argument is the class from `BeanGetter`.
-The method must return an object that is `instanceOf returnClass`.
-If such an object can not be created or not needed, then it is possible to return `originalBean`.
+The first argument to this method is the
+original bean, and the second argument is the class from `BeanGetter`.
+The method must return an object that
+is `instanceOf returnClass`.
+If such an object can not be created or not needed, then it is possible to
+return `originalBean`.

 To create a bean replacer, the bean is to implement this interface.
 A bean container may have several bean replacers.

 There can also be several bean replacers for one bean.
-In this case, it applies them in order of priority indicated by `@ReplacePriority` annotation in bean replacer.
-If this annotation is not present, it is considered, that priority value of bean replacer is zero.
-For the same priority values, bean replacers are arranged in alphabetical order by the name of the class of the bean replacer.
+In this case, it applies them in order of priority
+indicated by `@ReplacePriority` annotation in bean replacer.
+If this annotation is not present, it is considered,
+that priority value of bean replacer is zero.
+For the same priority values, bean replacers are arranged in
+alphabetical order by the name of the class of the bean replacer.

 Bean replacers are not used for all beans, but only for those indicated by annotations:

-  - `@ReplaceInstanceOf` - this annotation specifies an interface or class that should expand or implement
+  - `@ReplaceInstanceOf` - this annotation specifies an interface or class that should extend or implement
                            a bean, so that a bean replacer can be applied to it;
   - `@ReplaceWithAnn` - this annotation specifies another annotation, bean must be marked with, so that
                          this bean replacer can be applied to it.